Right Now (SR-71 song)

-"Right Now" is the debut single by American pop-punk group SR-71 from their debut studio album, Now You See Inside.
+"Right Now" is the debut single by American rock band SR-71 from their debut studio album, Now You See Inside.
 The song reached number two on the Billboard Modern Rock Tracks chart.
 It remained in the top 10 in on the chart for 11 consecutive weeks and became the biggest hit of the band's career, leading to many critics labeling the band as a one-hit wonder.

 Meaning

 Mitch Allan explained what "Right Now" is about in a 2000 interview:

 "It's about when you meet a girl and you like her and she's a great lay, and she wants more than just sex out of the relationship and you don't.
 You end up fighting and arguing all the time about the same thing, but also you don't want to break up with her."